Download Careers360 App

 1. Advocate

-This is one of the most common LLB jobs, graduates choose cto become by going into legal practice under a senior advocate or working in law firms.
-They are responsible for representing clients in the courtroom, draughting legal documents and giving legal advice for their clients.
+This is one of the most common LLB jobs, graduates choose to become by going into legal practice under a senior advocate or working in law firms.
+They are responsible for representing clients in the courtroom, drafting legal documents and giving legal advice to their clients.
 To become a successful and recognised advocate, one needs to have strong oratory skills, in-depth research skills and knowledge of legal procedure.

-Salary in India: The salary of advocates in India based on the experience and recognition they have.
-The salary of advocate ranges from Rs.
+Salary in India: The salary of advocates in India is based on the experience and recognition they have.
+The salary of an advocate ranges from Rs.
 2 LPA to Rs.
 10 LPA.
 (Source: Ambitionbox)

 2. Corporate Lawyer

-Nowdays, corporate lawyers are in demand as of growing corporate sectors to tackle all the legal issues around the organisation.
-They are responsible for giving advice to businesses on legal compliance, contracts, mergers, acquisitions, and dispute resolution to minimise legal risks.
+Nowadays, corporate lawyers are in demand as of growing corporate sector tackles all the legal issues around the organisation.
+They are responsible for advising businesses on legal compliance, contracts, mergers, acquisitions, and dispute resolution to minimise legal risks.

 Salary in India: In the beginning, corporate lawyers can earn from Rs.
 6 LPA to Rs.
 8 LPA, which increases up to Rs.
 15 LPA to Rs.
 20 LPA with experience.
 (Source: Glassdoor)